opt12/DubinsPilot/README.md

 # DubinsPilot

+The DubinsPilot software is part of my Bachelor thesis **Implementierung eines Notlandeassistenten auf Basis von Dubins-Kurven unter Berücksichtigung des Windes**

+In this bachelor thesis an emergency landing assistant (ELA) is developed that is able to fly an aircraft in a loss of thrust emergency to a reachable emergency landing field (ELF).
+The path planning to reach this ELF is based on Dubins curves.
+The novelty concept in this thesis is the path-tracking of the autopilot component in the so called air-frame which is a reference system that moves with the wind.
+By using this air-frame reference, the path planning algorithm can operate with simple geometries such as circle segments and straight lines.
+The developed software is connected to the commercial flight simulation software X-Plane and extensive experiments are conducted to evaluate the suitability and accuracy of the air-frame based path planning and tracking in no-wind as well as in constant wind situations.

+The main outcome of the experiments was, that the developed autopilot in the air-frame works very well regarding the target achievement precision.
+During the experiments it was also ascertained, that further research is needed to develop a model to predict the  duration of descent to incorporate the wind into the path planning in advance.
+In the end of the thesis some proposals are made how to further improve the path planning.

+The PDF for this thesis can befound in the `thesis` subdirectory.

+## Installation

+The following installation instructions work on my machine, which is Ubuntu 16.04.
+Besides the explicitly named libraries, a recent version of `Node.js` and `npm` is needed.
+This can both be installed from the package manager.

 Unfortunately, the QWT-library used in this project introduced some breaking changes in their interface from version 6.0 to version 6.1.
 This older version is not compatible with Qt 5.
-This is the reason, that currently, this application needs Qt4 and qwt-6.0.2 to be built.
+This is the reason, that currently, this application needs Qt4 and qwt-6.0.2 to be built from sources.
 If anybody has ideas, how to overcome this issue, please tell me.

-The following installation instructions work on my machine, which is Ubuntu 16.04.
-Besides the explicitly named libraries, a recent version of `Node.js` and `npm` is needed.
-This can both be installed from the package manager.

-## Installation

 To build and run the DubinsPilot software, some prerequisites need to be met: